 Patrick also briefly mentioned that the Agency is trying to progress a sharers initiative that ran in South Dublin successfully and consideration could be given to how this type of arrangement could be mainstreamed.

 Robbie Sinnott raised a point on the Public Sector Equality Duty.
 Under the 2014 Human Rights and Equality Commission Act Section 42, the assessment of public bodies or those funded by the Government should engage with the representative organisations of the respective protected category group.
 In the case of disability, that would be Disabled Persons Organisations/Disabled Person Representative Organisations.
-As this was enacted in 2014, he would like to see engagement in the assessment procedure on human rights, equality ad discrimination and enquired if it could be incorporated into the Revised Implementation Plan.
+As this was enacted in 2014, he would like to see engagement in the assessment procedure on human rights, equality and discrimination and enquired if it could be incorporated into the Revised Implementation Plan.
 Robbie clarified that public bodies should assess, address and then note the actions taken in an annual report.

 Clare Kenny confirmed that they have not been contacted directly.
 Robbie flagged that the Irish Human Rights and Equality Commission clarified that this should be happening.
+Lisa Fenwick highlighted that the Public Section Duty Act is mentioned in the National Housing Strategy for Disabled People as an action.

 Lisa Fenwick asked Robbie to clarify the requirements.
 Robbie responded that public bodies should contact Disabled Persons Organisations/Disabled Persons Representative Organisations for feedback and to account for this engagement in their annual reports.
 Lisa Fenwick will bring this to her CEO for review.